dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 137
 This problem was asked by Amazon.
-Implement a bit array.
+<br>Implement a bit array.
 A bit array is a space efficient array that holds a value of 1 or 0 at each index.
 * init(size): initialize the array with size
 * set(i, val): updates index at i with val where val is either 1 or 0.
 * get(i): gets the value at index i.